bizz84/multiple-counters-flutter/README.md

 - Show a list of counters
 - Add new counters
 - Increment or decrement existing counters
-- Remove counters (with a swipe left to dismiss gesture)
+- Remove counters (swipe left to dismiss)

 ### Preview